 Contrary to popular belief, fireproofing and fire-stopping are different terms.

 Fire-stopping prevents the spread of fire, smoke, and other harmful gasses throughout your house or building.
-On the other hand, fireproofing protects the structure to prevent collapse and damage during a fire.
+On the other hand, fireproofing protects your home to prevent collapse that can lead to a structure fire.